bringmetheaugust/Challenger/README.md

  * ##### Localy by Docker🐋

     - run `docker-compose up --no-start` to deploy containers
-    - run `docker-compose start` to run containers
+    - run `docker-compose start` to up containers

  * ##### Remotely by Heroku